 The home of Cable News Network occupies all 14 floors of this dramatic structure on the edge of Downtown.
-The 55-minute CNN studio tour—difficult for some people because it descends eight flights of stairs—is a behind-the-scenes glimpse of the control room, newsrooms, and broadcast studios.
-Tours depart approximately every 20 minutes.
-A limited number of tours have elevator access.
+The 55-minute CNN studio tour is a behind-the-scenes glimpse of the control room, newsrooms, and broadcast studios.
+Tours depart approximately every 10 minutes.
+The tour descends eight flights of stairs, making it difficult for some—a limited number of tours have elevator access.
 You can make reservations by telephone or online.

 Apr 1, 2009